gajinkee/Obsidian-Vault/🌟HackNotes/EJPTv2/Assesment methodologies.md

 #can see the system pwd hash for users here
 #eg chunk with hash inside
 root:$6$eoOI5IAu$S1eBFuRRxwD7qEcUIjHxV7Rkj9OXaIGbIOiHsjPZF2uGmGBjRQ3rrQY3/6M.fWHRBHRntsKhgqnClY2.KC.vA/:17861:0:99999:7:::
-#eg hash (not sure how to tell whr it starts/ends from the chunk but oh well)
+#eg hash (not sure how to tell whr it starts/ends from the chunk but oh well) --> (future update: %no.% is the hash type, $rand$ is the salt, then everything until the : is the pwd hash.
+Numbers after are pw length reqs, last login, date of expiry etc)
 S1eBFuRRxwD7qEcUIjHxV7Rkj9OXaIGbIOiHsjPZF2uGmGBjRQ3rrQY3/6M.fWHRBHRntsKhgqnClY2.KC.vA/
 ```